mwilliamson/zuice/doc/bindings.rst

             bindings.bind('uuid_generator').to_provider(lambda: uuid.uuid4)

-        In this case, there is a convenience method, :method:`to_instance`, that has the same effect.
+        In this case, there is a convenience method, :func:`to_instance`, that has the same effect.

         Any arguments the provider has will be injected.
 Unless an injection